KenHuffman/hctutorial/README.md

 PROGRAM OUTPUT
 --------------
-It creates a ".packed" file.
+It creates a ".packed" file from a file specified on the command line.

-While it unpacks the packed file in memory to verify that it was created correctly, it does not create an unpacked file on disk from a .packed file.
+The original file is untouched.

+It will unpack the file specified on the command line, if it ends with ".packed".

 FUTURE ENHANCEMENTS
 -------------------

-Allow the program to take command line arguments to indicate whether to pack or unpack.
-Also allow the specification of the Packer class used on the commandline.
+Allow the specification of the Packer class used on the commandline.